 The Queen City has seen a surge of homegrown breweries and brewpubs lately.
-There are now more than 35 beer makers around the region, reinvigorating once-bustling waterfronts, revitalizing old buildings and giving growing neighborhoods gathering places brimming with conversation, great beer and civic pride.
+There are now nearly 50 beer makers around the region, reinvigorating once-bustling waterfronts, revitalizing old buildings and giving growing neighborhoods gathering places brimming with conversation, great beer and civic pride.
 These locally grown breweries offer a bonanza of beer, so much so that it’s tough to chart a course.
 Luckily, we’ve done the hard work of creating a trio of tasty beer trails to help you explore Buffalo by the pint.

 This Way to IPA